 Sirloin is a common substitute because it’s tender and flavorful.
 However, tenderloin or New York strip steak work, too, as long as they have the right thickness.

-Season the meat, sear the steak, melt the butter and combine.
-It’s that easy!
+This recipe is as easy as 1-2-3.
+Season the meat, sear the steak, melt the butter, and combine!

 - Season the meat.
 Generously season the meat with salt and pepper to taste on all sides.
 Set it aside.